How to Create Beautiful Dried Flowers to Enjoy Year-Round

 - Pick flowers just before they open up.
 (They will continue to open as they dry and may lose petals if fully mature.)

-- In a shallow, microwave-safe container, gently cover the flowers in silica sand (available from crafting stores) or an equal mixture of borax (sodium borate) and cornmeal.
+- In a shallow, microwave-safe container, gently cover the flowers in silica sand ($12, The Home Depot) or an equal mixture of borax (sodium borate) and cornmeal.
 Fill trumpet- or cup-shape flowers with the mixture to help them keep their shapes.

-- Leaving the container open, place the container in the microwave and "cook" on high for a minute or so.
-Check to see if the flowers have completely dried; if not, microwave for another minute.
+- Place the uncovered container in the microwave and "cook" on high for a minute.
+Check to see if the flowers have completely dried; if not, microwave for another 30 seconds and check again.
 Flowers that have thick petals take longer to dry than those that are thin.

 - Keep dried flowers out of direct sunlight to reduce fading.